-A solid HIIT Cardio sessions last between 4 to 8 rounds...
-If you're doing it right, you should be pretty smoked by the end of it.
+A solid HIIT Cardio session lasts between 4 to 8 rounds ...if you're doing it right, you should be pretty smoked by the end of it.

 A solid HIIT workout could last between 10 and 30 minutes depending on your rest intervals.